VR51/WP-Notices/readme.txt

 <p><a href="http://php.net/manual/en/datetime.formats.relative.php" target="_blank">PHP natural language time reference information (Relative Times)</a>.</p>

 <p><a href="https://codex.wordpress.org/Roles_and_Capabilities" target="_blank">WordPress roles and capabilities list</a>.
 These are used in the "to" field.</p>
+=== Questions ===
+<strong>Why do iFrames and videos not show in image mode?</strong>
+<p>This is a limitation of the software used to create PDFs.
+In order to create images we first convert the notice message to PDF format.
+The PDF is then converted to an image.
+The image is what you see.</p>
+<p>iFrame content will display as a non-clickable link.</p>

+<strong>Can I use images in the notice message?</strong>
+<p>Yes you can.
+Add the image as you normally would for a post or text widget.</p>

+<strong>Can I use shortcodes within the WP-Notices shortcode (nested shortcodes)?</strong>
+<p>Yes.</p>

+<strong>Can I use background images?</strong>
+<p>Yes.
+Either in the CSS or using the background='' attribute.</p>

+<strong>Can I use my own CSS?</strong>
+<p>Yes.
+Use the css='' attribute to add CSS style attributes.
+Use css='@' to load the custom.css stylesheet.
+The custom.css stylesheet is in wp-content/wp-uploads/wp-notices/css/custom.css</p>
+<p>We are still deciding whether to allow specific custom CSS files to be called.
+The option may be added at a future date.</p>

+<strong>Why does my notice message not include my CSS styles when image mode is used?</strong>
+<p>The CSS style rules must be loaded through css='' either as inline styles or through the custom.css file.
+This is because PDF creation (which leads to image creation) takes place outside of the WordPress core code.</p>

 == Screenshots ==
 1. Info Message